HaxeFoundation/nekovm.org/www/pages/doc/vm.md

 ## Loaders

-Each Neko module have a *loader* which is an object that can be used to load other Neko modules and C primitives.
+Each Neko module has a *loader*, which is an object that can be used to load other Neko modules and C primitives.
 The loader is accessible using the `$loader` builtin.

 In order to load a Module, you can simply call the `loadmodule` method, which takes two parameters.
 The first parameter is the name of the module and the second parameter is the loader that this module will used.
 If found, the module is loaded, executed, and then its `$exports` table is returned.
-If not found, an exception is thrown.
+An exception is thrown if not found.

 ```neko
 var m = $loader.loadmodule("log",$loader);
 m.log();
 ```

 You can also load C *primitives* using the loader.
 See the [C FFI](/doc/ffi) API for help on how to write such primitives.
 A primitive is loaded using the `loadprim` method, using the name of the library and the name of the primitive separated by an arrowbase, as well as the number of arguments.
-If success, a Neko function is returned that is used to call the primitive.
-If not found, an exception is thrown.
+If succeeded, a Neko function is returned that is used to call the primitive, otherwise an exception is thrown.

 ```neko
 var p = $loader.loadprim("std@test",0);